Irreducible cuspidal $\mathfrak{sl}_{n+1}$-modules from finite-dimensional modules over the minimal nilpotent finite $W$-algebra: Introduction

 Let $e=e_{10}+\dots+e_{n0}$ which is a minimal nilpotent element of $\sl_{n+1}$ and $\mh_n$ be the Cartan subalgebra of $\sl_{n+1}$.
-In \cite{LL}, it was shown that the finite $W$-algebra $W(e)$ of $\sl_{n+1}$ defined by $e$ is isomorphic to the centralizer $W$ of the subalgebra $\mh_n\oplus (\sum_{i=1}^n\C e_{0i})$ in some localization $U_S$ of $U(\sl_{n+1})$, see Theorem \ref{iso-thw}.
+In \cite{LL}, it was shown that the finite $W$-algebra $W(e)$ of $\sl_{n+1}$ associated with $e$ is isomorphic to the centralizer $W$ of the subalgebra $\mh_n\oplus (\sum_{i=1}^n\C e_{0i})$ in some localization $U_S$ of $U(\sl_{n+1})$, see Theorem \ref{iso-thw}.
 Moreover, Theorem 19 in \cite{LL} established an equivalence between a block with a generalized central character of the cuspidal $\mathfrak{sl}_{n+1}$-module category and a block of the finite-dimensional $W(e)$-module category.
 By Theorem \ref{main-iso-th}, every weight space of an irreducible cuspidal module is an irreducible finite-dimensional $W$-module, see Corollary \ref{weight-space}.
 So irreducible cuspidal $\mathfrak{sl}_{n+1}$-modules were reduced to finite-dimensional irreducible modules over $W(e)$.
-In this paper, using an explicit injective homomorphism $W(e)\rightarrow U(\mathfrak{gl}_n)$, we show that every finite-dimensional irreducible $W(e)$-module is isomorphic to an irreducible $W(e)$-quotient module of some finite-dimensional irreducible $\mathfrak{gl}_n$-module.
-As a consequence, we can give a very explicit construction of any irreducible cuspidal $\mathfrak{sl}_{n+1}$-module using finite-dimensional irreducible $\mathfrak{gl}_n$-modules.
+Our main algebraic tool in this paper is an explicit embedding $ \tau\colon W(e)\hookrightarrow U(\gl_n). $.